opengisch/QField-docs/documentation/get-started/storage.en.md

 !![QField import actions](../assets/images/storage-import-actions.png)

-These actions are available via the dropdown action menu in the project/dataset picker‘s title bar, which can be accessed by clicking on the ‘Open local files’ button located in QField‘s welcome screen.
+These actions are available via the dropdown action menu in the project/dataset picker‘s plus button, which can be accessed by clicking on the ‘Open local files’ button located in QField‘s welcome screen.

 #### Importing a project folder